 If you have a low income, and are facing some types of criminal, family, or immigration problems, you may be able to get a lawyer for free from legal aid.
 Contact the Legal Aid BC by visiting legalaid.bc.ca or calling 1-866-577-2525.

 If you’ve never used a lawyer and you can’t get a recommendation, try the Lawyer Referral Service.
 Lawyers across BC participate in this service, operated by Access Pro Bono.
 Visit accessprobono.ca or call 604-687-3221 in the Lower Mainland and 1-800-663-1919 elsewhere in BC.

 After you explain your problem, the service will give you the name of a lawyer who does that type of law in your area of the province.
 You contact the lawyer to make an appointment.
-The lawyer will meet with you for a free consultation for up to 30 minutes.
-The lawyer can provide some initial advice on your options.
+The lawyer will meet with you for a free consultation for up to 15 minutes.
 Then, if you and the lawyer agree, you can hire that lawyer at their regular rates.
 You do not have to use that lawyer.
 You may decide you do not need a lawyer for your issue, or you may decide to shop around and find another lawyer.

 Once you find a lawyer, arrange a time to meet with them.
 At this first interview, they will want information about you and your situation, in order to provide you with the best advice.

 Your lawyer can best serve you if they have a clear picture of your problem and goal.
 Make notes of all the facts of your case, in an organized way — usually chronologically (by time) is best.
 Gather and organize all the documents on your case.
 Bring the notes and documents to the interview.

 For example, if you had a car accident, write everything you remember about how the accident happened and your injuries.
 Draw a diagram of the accident scene.
 List all your expenses.
 Bring all your receipts and paperwork, like accident and insurance reports.
 This lets the lawyer advise you properly and quickly.